Accurately labeled data is essential to successful machine learning, and computer vision is no exception.

 - For objects partially out of frame, generally label them.
 This tip especially depends on your problem, but in general, even a partial object is still an object to be labeled.

 - If outsourcing a labeling job, provide crystal clear instructions.
-If you’re ready to scale up your labeling operations and bring on outside help, be incredibly explicit in your instructions (like mentioning the importance of labeling around an object rather than cutting a portion of the object out of bounds per our first tip!)
-Note: if you're ready to scale past labeling your own images, Roboflow can help!
-Get in touch regarding our outsourced labeling service.
+If you’re ready to scale up your labeling operations and bring on outside help, be incredibly explicit in your instructions (like mentioning the importance of labeling around an object rather than cutting a portion of the object out of bounds per our first tip!).